News on AI Automation 2026: Trends and Breakthroughs Reshaping Industries

 - Low-Code/No-Code Platforms Integration: Democratization of automation is expected to continue.
 Low-code/no-code platforms like Microsoft Power Automate will increasingly integrate with advanced AI capabilities, enabling citizen developers to create sophisticated automation solutions without extensive coding knowledge.

 Use Case Example: Imagine a large insurance company that automatically processes claims.
-By integrating IDP, process mining, and low-code/no-code platforms, they can not only automate data extraction from claim forms but also use AI to identify fraudulent claims, optimize the claim approval workflow, and empower their employees to build custom automation solutions for specific departmental needs.
+By integrating IDP, process mining, and low-code/no-code platforms, they can not only automate data extraction from claim forms but also use AI to identify fraudulent claims, optimize the claim approval workflow, and their employees to build custom automation solutions for specific departmental needs.

 Trend 2: AI-Powered Decision Intelligence

 Decision intelligence, the discipline of augmenting decision-making with AI, is poised to become a mainstream capability.
-The goal is to empower individuals and organizations to make better, faster, and more informed decisions by leveraging AI-driven insights and recommendations.
+The goal is to individuals and organizations to make better, faster, and more informed decisions by leveraging AI-driven insights and recommendations.

 Key Breakthroughs: